byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 # *An Ancient Living Legacy - The Miracle Of Kefir Milk Culture*

-## *A Powerful Functional Food Medicine.*
+## *A Powerful Therapeutic Food Medicine.*

 ***Kefir exhibits many health benefits due to its gastrointestinal tract effects and gut micro-biota modulation.***

 **Naturally antibacterial, antifungal, anti-oxidative, anti-allergic, anti-inflammatory, anti-diabetic, anti-mutagenic,... are some of the beneficial properties of the ancient kefir grains.**

-### *Kefir Milk is a unique bacterial fermentation from a naturally occurring "Mother Culture" producing one of the most Pro-biotic Rich Functional Food Medicine On The Planet.*
+### *Kefir Milk is a unique bacterial fermentation from a naturally occurring Mother Culture called "Kefir Grains" and produces one of the most Pro-biotic Rich Therapeutic Food Medicine On The Planet.*

 **Its name comes from the Turkish word “keif,” which means “good feeling.”
 Kefir is also known as "Tibetan Milk Mushroom" or "Tara" in Tibetan milk culture.
-Tara- originating from Sanskrit, meaning "star" and symbolizes *"the light of the soul."***
+Tara- originating from Sanskrit, meaning "star" and symbolizes *"the light of the soul."**

 #### A Culinary Culture Of Delight ~ The Champagne Of Milk
 Producing a beverage thicker than milk that can be made from ever so mildly tart to super-sour and if properly prepared is effervescent.